Frequently Asked Questions

 - How much beer can you make with your setup?
 What size kettles should I buy?
 What brand?

-- Why did you choose a three kettle setup instead of one or two?
+- Why did you choose a three kettle setup instead of an all-in-one / brew in a bag (BIAB)?

 - Do larger batches require more power?
 What do I need for 30+ gallons or more?